The Low FODMAP Diet for IBS, SIBO, and Chronic Digestive Symptoms

 Chronic bloating or excessive gas

-Abdominal pain or cramping
+Abdominal pain, pressure, or cramping

-Diarrhea, constipation, or alternating stool patterns
+Diarrhea, constipation, or alternating bowel patterns

 Irritable bowel syndrome (IBS)